 - Day hike to Mount Vinicunca (Rainbow Mountain)

 This tour includes a journey through the Sacred Valley, Machu Picchu, a two-day trek and mountain climbing.
-You'll start in Cusco by exploring this historic city, then journey into the Sacred Valley for the two-day Inca Trail.
+You'll start in Lima and Cusco by exploring these two historic cities, then journey into the Sacred Valley for the two-day Inca Trail.

 This trek culminates in the visit to Machu Picchu, the jewel in the crown of the Andes Mountain Range.
 Then onto Pitumarca for rock climbing in this beautiful valley, followed by a stunning day hike to Mount Vinicunca (Rainbow Mountain).